I. Two Worlds, One Hierarchy

-The ideal also constantly reinforces itself, since any metaphilosophical attempt to reevaluate the standards of philosophical discourse is judged by the clarity hierarchy.
+The ideal also constantly reinforces itself, since any metaphilosophical attempt to reevaluate the standards of philosophical discourse is judged by the clarity ideal.

 What might a justification of our hierarchy look like?
 And why need there be a hierarchy at all?
-Could we be tolerant of a plurality of ideals that lead us to be more accepting of a variety of styles?
-In this case our world of philosophy would lose many of its comforting its boundaries.
-We would be forced to engage with those who we currently can afford to ignore.
+Could we be tolerant of a plurality of ideals and styles?
+In this case our world of philosophy would lose many of its comforting boundaries.
+We would be forced to engage with those whom we can currently afford to ignore.

 Even within the world that defines itself through the clarity hierarchy, the concept of clarity itself has not received any real analysis.
 Adorno says, “Rarely has anyone laid out the theory of philosophical clarity; instead, the concept of clarity has been used as though it were self evident.”
-Questions like ‘What is clarity?’, ‘When does something count as being clear?’, and ‘What does clarity measure?’ do not have answers—at least not clear and rigorous answers.
-And what makes us think clarity is the route to truth?
-Adorno is right to suggest that the answers are not self-evident.
+Questions like ‘What is clarity?’, ‘When does something count as being clear?’, and ‘What does clarity measure?’ do not have answers.
+And Adorno is right to suggest that the answers are not self-evident.